Regular Season Assignments

 New umpires will have most games scheduled at local diamonds featuring teams in their home Minor Association.
 Wherever possible, RDSUA assignors try to limit travel for new umpires.

-- Assigning of games: Games will be assigned through Arbiter, an online scheduling platform.
-During the season, each umpire receives email notifications of games that have been assigned.
-Each umpire must have an email address that s/he checks regularly, as game assignments can occur at any time, depending on the updates and information provided to the Assignor.
-The umpire is given a deadline to accept or decline the assignment(s).
+Assigning of games: Games are assigned through Arbiter, an online scheduling platform.
+Each umpire will receive an email notification of games that have been assigned.
+The umpire will be given a deadline to accept or decline the assignment.
+Umpires are not to switch or pickup games without going through the proper process in the Arbiter system.
 Details about how Arbiter works, and what will be expected of each umpire will be explained at the annual clinic in April.

 - 2 umpires assigned: $35 per umpire per game